danielpozsar/grogupy/docs/source/environment/index.rst

 =====================

-Environment variables are key-value pairs that can affect the way running processes will behave on a computer.
+Environment variables are key-value pairs that can affect the way processes will behave on a computer.
 If you are running in a HPC environment using Slurm workload manager, then you can set these in the job description file.